marq24/ha-waterkotte/README.md

 ![logo](https://github.com/marq24/ha-waterkotte/raw/master/logo.png)

 This Home Assistant Integration is providing information from the German heatpump pioneer Waterkotte.
 In addition and where possible functions are provided to control the system.

 All data will be fetched (or send) to your Waterkotte via the build in webserver of the unit.
 So the functionality is based on the data and settings that are available also via the frontend that you can directly access via a web-browser.

+## Disclaimer
 Please be aware, that we are developing this integration to best of our knowledge and belief, but cant give a guarantee.
 Therefore, use this integration **at your own risk**.

 **This component will set up the following platforms.**